RalphHightower/blog/_posts/2026/08/2026-08-29-DarlineGrahamTwilighZoneParody.md

 #description:
 #permalink:
 toc: false
-title: "Darline Graham (T-SC), the DEI Hire, Trapped in the MAGAZone Where Incompetence Rules (Twilight Zone Parody"
+title: "Darline Graham (T-SC), the DEI Hire, Trapped in the MAGAZone Where Incompetence Rules (Twilight Zone Parody)"
 ---

 ## THE MAGA ZONE / A Twilight Zone-Inspired Political Satire